maraklis/ML-For-Beginners/5-Clustering/README.md

 ## Credits

-These lessons were written with 🎶 by [Jen Looper](https://www.twitter.com/jenlooper) with helpful reviews by [Rishit Dagli](https://rishit_dagli) and [Muhammad Sakib Khan Inan](https://twitter.com/Sakibinan).
+These lessons were written with 🎶 by [Jen Looper](https://www.twitter.com/jenlooper) with helpful reviews by [Muhammad Sakib Khan Inan](https://twitter.com/Sakibinan).

 The [Nigerian Songs](https://www.kaggle.com/sootersaalu/nigerian-songs-spotify) dataset was sourced from Kaggle as scraped from Spotify.

-Useful K-Means examples that aided in creating this lesson include this [iris exploration](https://www.kaggle.com/bburns/iris-exploration-pca-k-means-and-gmm-clustering), this [introductory notebook](https://www.kaggle.com/prashant111/k-means-clustering-with-python), and this [hypothetical NGO example](https://www.kaggle.com/ankandash/pca-k-means-clustering-hierarchical-clustering).
+Useful K-Means examples that aided in creating this lesson include this [iris exploration](https://www.kaggle.com/bburns/iris-exploration-pca-k-means-and-gmm-clustering), this [introductory notebook](https://www.kaggle.com/prashant111/k-means-clustering-with-python), and this [hypothetical NGO example](https://www.kaggle.com/datasets/vipulgohel/clustering-pca-assignment).